tommifede/project/README.md

 \end{align*}
 $$

-An example of the rendered trajectory is shown below:
+An example of the rendered trajectory (from the previous valid input) is shown below:

 <div align="center">
   <img src="trajectory.png" width="80%">